analogdevicesinc/ai8x-synthesis/README.md

 * 1D convolutions.
 * 1x1 kernels for 2D convolutions.
 * Data 'flattening', allowing the use of 1x1 kernels to emulate fully connected layers.
+* Element-wise addition, subtraction, and binary xor.
 * Support for more weight memory, and more input and output channels.
 * Support for non-square data and non-square pooling kernels.
 * Support for 32-bit Q25.7 data output for last layer when not using ReLU.
+* Support for streaming mode to allow for larger data sizes.

 ---